-California recognizes the following racial/ethnic student groups: Black or African American; Asian; Filipino; Hispanic or Latino; American Indian or Alaska Native; Native Hawaiian or Pacific Islander: Two or More Races: White.
-In addition.
-California includes foster children and homeless children and youth as student subgroups in its statewide accountability system.
-These subgroups are included in the State assessments required under ESEA section 1111(b)(2)(B)(v)(I) for purposes of state accountability: "Adequate Yearly Progress - Each State plan shall demonstrate, based on academic assessments, and in accordance with this paragraph, what constitutes adequate yearly progress of the State, and of all public elementary schools, secondary schools, and local educational agencies in the State, toward enabling all public elementary school and secondary school students to meet the State's student academic achievement standards, while working toward the goal of narrowing the achievement gaps in the State, local educational agencies, and schools."
-The ESSA update states that California intends to include the results of students previously identified as English learners in the English learner subgroup for purposes of State accountability.
+California recognizes the following racial/ethnic student groups: Black or African American; Asian; Filipino; Hispanic or Latino; American Indian or Alaska Native; Native Hawaiian or Pacific Islander; Two or More Races; White.
+In addition, California includes foster children and homeless children and youth as student subgroups in its statewide accountability system.
+These subgroups are included in the State assessments required under ESEA section 1111(b)(2)(B)(v)(I) for purposes of state accountability: "Adequate Yearly Progress - Each State plan shall demonstrate, based on academic assessments, and in accordance with this paragraph, what constitutes adequate yearly progress of the State, and of all public elementary schools, secondary schools, and local educational agencies in the State, toward enabling all public elementary school and secondary school students to meet the State's student academic achievement standards, while working toward the goal of narrowing the achievement gaps in the State, local educational agencies, and schools."8 The ESSA update states that California intends to include the results of students previously identified as English learners in the English learner subgroup for purposes of State accountability.

 California's accountability system will be applied to all schools, including charter schools, and all student groups with 30 or more students.
 To preserve student anonymity, the CDE has long-established practice to not report data if a student group has less than 11 students.
+There are approximately 100 schools with small n-sizes that do not receive a color-coded performance level on the California School Dashboard.
+The California Department of Education (CDE) will review the performance data and other relevant information for these schools annually, and identify them for support and improvement assistance based on identified performance issues.